 “Why Doesn’t My Mouth Seem to Close?”

 The Tell-tale Sign: When you try to close your mouth… and fail.

 The Worry: Because your upper and lower teeth have moved forward so much, your jaws don’t touch even when your mouth is closed.
 This could wear out your back teeth and affect normal biting and chewing.

 The Tell-tale Sign: You think your teeth are fine!
 We don’t blame you; this one’s a little tricky.
 Take a closer look.
 If your upper teeth overlap with the lower teeth and makes contact with the gum, we’re sorry to say, you have a deep bite.

 The Worry: In minor cases, a deep bite may be a simple matter of aesthetics but in more serious cases, your gums may be in peril — constant contact between teeth and gums can lead to gum recession and harm tooth roots.

-Misaligned teeth can be easily corrected in the masterful hands of the right dentists.
-Start by getting professional advice from our dentists!
+Misaligned teeth can be corrected in the hands of a qualified dentist.
+Start by getting professional advice!